 - How much time will you have for planning?

 You might want to have a daily log with all the information for the day, but be honest with yourself – how much time do you really have to plan?
-Will you have time every day to write all your tasks and other needed information in details?
+Will you have time every day to write all your tasks and other needed information in detail?
 Or are you just planning to log the main events once a week and just consult your journal every morning?

 Whatever you decided now, always remember that your Bullet Journal can transform together with your needs.
 So if this week you do a weekly spread, it doesn’t mean you will be stuck with it forever.
 When you feel the need to switch to daily spreads – just go for it!
-Feeling like you might want to have a weekly overview together with detailed daly log? – do it!
+Feeling like you might want to have a weekly overview together with a detailed daily log? – do it!
 You have complete freedom over your journal.

 Which format do you prefer?
 Share your preferences in the comments section below!

 Hope this post was interesting, if you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.